William Villiers, 2nd Viscount Grandison: Another portrait

 A similar but more sumptuous portrait of a young man, also known as Viscount Grandison, said to have belonged to George Villiers, 2nd Duke of Buckingham, was at Stocks Park, Hertfordshire, before being exhibited at the Royal Academy in 1893 as the property of Arthur Kay, Esq.
-After that it was sold to H. O. Miethke, who quickly sold it to Jacob Herzog of Vienna.
+After that it was sold to Hugo Othmar Miethke, who quickly sold it to Jacob Herzog of Vienna.
 Exhibited as "William Villiers, Viscount Grandison", this had a great impact at a Van Dyck Tercentenary Exhibition at Antwerp in 1899, and in 1901 the portrait was bought by William Collins Whitney, who paid $125,000 for it.
 This was the second-highest price ever attached to a painting at the time, defeated only by Millet's Angelus.
 Still named as a portrait of Grandison, it went on to create a sensation at the Van Dyck Loan Exhibition at Detroit in 1929, and in 1932, on the death of H. P. Whitney, was inherited by his widow Gertrude Vanderbilt Whitney.
 In 1948 Cornelius Vanderbilt Whitney gave it to the National Gallery of Art in Washington, D.C.

 The art historian Lionel Cust, Director of the National Portrait Gallery, suggested in 1905 that the Whitney portrait was of another man, and might be a likeness of the younger brother of Grandison, John Villiers, who became the third Viscount in 1643.
 A more powerful identification was made in the 1940s, when an early 18th century drawing of the painting by Louis Boudan was found, marked as Henry de Lorraine, duc de Guise.
 The National Gallery of Art now attaches that name to it.